-Now, you need to fund your account with what you'd like to invest in.
+Now, you need to fund your account.
 You can add more at any time for your next investment.

 To give you an idea of how much you need, stocks can range from pennies to even thousands of dollars per share.
-However, the majority of stocks trade between $20 and $60 per share.
+However, many stocks trade between $20 and $60 per share.

 You’ll also need to see if your broker has any account minimums as well as any commissions and fees.
 A commission is just a small charge to compensate the broker for executing the buy or sell order.
 Typical discount broker commissions can be less than $10 per transaction.